boatmeme/grails-translate/README.md

 Feel free to contact me by email (jonathan.griggs at gmail.com) or follow me on GitHub at [https://github.com/boatmeme](https://github.com/boatmeme).

 # Change Log

+## v1.1 - 2011.06.01

+Migrated off of Google Translation API and onto the Microsoft Translator API translate.microsoft.apiKey is now required to be specified in Config.groovy

 ## v1.0 - 2011.05.27